 A referral trigger is an event that starts a referral reward being sent out to your participants.
 For example, if you wanted to send rewards only to users that spend $100+ via Stripe, your trigger would be all Stripe transactions valued at $100+.

-The referral email is the start of a referral program process.
+Sometimes known as the 'referral email', the company-to-customer email is the start of the referral program process.
 It is sent to potential referrers to let them know that a referral program exists.
 It encourages potential customers to take part and become referrers by sharing the incentives and rewards.